hl7dk/kl-gateway-prevention/input/pagecontent/index.md

 # KLGatewayPrevention
 This implementation guide describes the delivery of §119 prevention/health promotion data to KL Gateway.
-The data originates from the documantation made by health center employees in the Danish municipalities.The reporting aims for compliance with the Danish core profiles and the current work on a shared information model (FKI) for data in the Danish municipalities.
+The data originates from the documentation made by health center employees in the Danish municipalities.The reporting aims for compliance with the Danish core profiles and the current work on a shared information model (FKI) for data in the Danish municipalities.

 The profiles for the reporting are restricted to allow only the information that is required to report to the KL Gateway.